+Co-Superintendents:

+Miles Crossen

+mcrossen@gmail.com

-Co-Superintendents: Miles Crossen Thomas Ashcraft Location: Main Building section) prizes TBD
+Thomas Ashcraft

+Premiums:

-Blue Ribbon - \$5 Red Ribbon - \$3 Show (per exhibitor
+Blue Ribbon - \$5

+Red Ribbon - \$3

+Best in Class and Best in

+Show (per exhibitor section) prizes TBD

 As in past years we will have three exhibitor sections; a Competitive section without regard to age, an Adult and Teen Open section for photographers 13 and over, and a Youth Open section for photographers 12 and under.
 Within each exhibitor section there will be 11 classes.